Cosmic Angel: The Illuminati Prince/ss: Critical reception

 Exclaim! placed the mixtape at number ten on its list of the top ten rap mixtapes of 2012 and wrote, "Gender-bending femme fatale Mykki Blanco [...] kind of sat somewhere on the outer reaches of hip-hop and industrial for her earlier mix Mykki Blanco & the Mutant Angels [...], but the MC tweaked her rap game for the still totally out-there Cosmic Angel: The Illuminati Prince/ss."

-Pitchfork Media's Carrie Battan commented, "When both personas bubble out of Blanco in fierce equal measure in a verse, it's gut-punching [...]
+Pitchfork's Carrie Battan commented, "When both personas bubble out of Blanco in fierce equal measure in a verse, it's gut-punching [...]
 Where Cosmic Angel: The Illuminati Prince/ss falls short is in the bloated middle ground between club and camp."
-SPINs Brandon Soderberg opined, "One would be advised to also think of Blanco and Quattlebaum Jr. as not all that different from, say, Rick Ross and William Roberts [...]
+Spins Brandon Soderberg opined, "One would be advised to also think of Blanco and Quattlebaum Jr. as not all that different from, say, Rick Ross and William Roberts [...]
 Not that Blanco is singularly focused on penetrating hip-hop's mainstream and fucking up the system from the inside.
 Frequently, she plays up her difference, framing herself as a monster taking over."
 Tiny Mix Tapes placed the mixtape at number fifty on its list of fifty favorite albums of 2012.
 Stefan Wharton, in his review for Tiny Mix Tapes, wrote, "Immersed in a sea of dolphins, octopuses, and underwater aesthetics, 2012 got pretty wavvy, while Mykki Blanco’s Cosmic Angel: Illuminati Prince/ss mixtape employed the dank beats of post-corporeal producers like Nightfeelings and Matrixxman to submerge our ears deeper into the abyss with a distinctly gritty mutation."